-The beaches listed above are the only public beaches that we are aware of in the Key Largo area.
+Those listed above are the only public beach options that we are aware of in the area.

 There are also some private beaches that you can enjoy in the area.
-These are mostly attached to resorts in the area.
+These are mostly attached to resorts in Key Largo.

 What else to do in Key Largo?

-Aside from beach days, there are some other pretty cool things to do in Key Largo.
+Aside from days on the sand, there are some other pretty cool attractions in one of the most popular towns in the Florida Keys.
 These include:

-- A snorkeling tour to see some of the clearest water in the world at Grecian Rocks (Tour can be purchased at the Kohn Pennekamp Coral Reef State Park)
+- A snorkeling tour to see some of the clearest water in the world at Grecian Rocks (Tour can be purchased at the John Pennekamp Coral Reef State Park)